 My business name and what it means to me

 In memory of my grandmother who passed away in 2016.
-I have decided to name my business Owaste Massage Therapy.
-Owaste (pronounced Oh-wah-sh-tey) is a Lakota Sioux word.
-Owaste has many different meanings, one being to feel good, and another to mean good healing.
-This is what I want to inspire because this are the things my grandmother did for others.
-It is my hope that massage can bring about good feelings and good healing.
+I gave my business a Lakota Sioux name.
+Owaste (pronounced Oh-wah-sh-tey) has 2 different meanings to feel good and good healing.
+I want to inspire change and I want my business to become a place of change.
+My grandmother was loving and inspiring person, who lived to be in her 70's with post-polio.
+She has inspired me to become a nurturing person.
+It is my hope that my work can bring about good feelings and good healing.

 Thank you for taking the time to read and I hope to see you soon.
 Please call me, email me, or use the contact me tab if you have any more questions about my background.